 The most versatile choice: I pick ice boots.
-Poultice is messy, you need to let it sit 12 hours, you can’t use it everywhere unless you want a sticky mess.
-Ice boots take 20 minutes, the packs can be used all over your horse (or you…)
+A poultice is messy, you need to let it sit 12 hours, you can’t use it everywhere unless you want a sticky mess.
+Ice boots take 20 or 30 minutes, the packs can be used all over your horse, or you.

 I often use these on my own achy parts.

 You will need something for hoof icing, hoof poultice, hoof packing, hoof protection from a tossed shoe.